coreinfrastructure/best-practices-badge/doc/other.md

     important to have a governance model, and clearly define it, so that all participants and potential participants will know how decisions will be made.
+    This was inspired by the
+    <a href="https://projects.ow2.org/bin/view/ow2/OMM">OW2 Open-source Maturity Model</a>,
+    in particular RDMP-1 and STK-1.

 *   <a name="documentation_design"></a>The project MUST include documentation of its high-level design (aka architecture), that is, documentation that